nearform/openshift-ansible/reference-architecture/aws-cli/README.md

 # The Reference Architecture Bash Script
 The bash scripts provided in this repository will create the infrastucture required to install OpenShift.
-Once the infrastructure is deployed then using an Ansible script OpenShift and the required components will be installed.
+Once the infrastructure is deployed then using the Ansible script in aws-ansible directory will install OpenShift and the required components will be installed.

 ## Region
 The default region is us-east-1.